 Once we were all on the same page the project was approved for an A/B test.
 Results came back overwhelmingly positive with double digit increases to engagement of the sections exposed in the tab bar and overall increases in key business metrics.

 One of the key ways users can refine search results for homes on Zillow is by using filters.
 The existing pattern was a single button that opens a full page of filter options.
 Zillow mobile app users have traditionally had higher filter engagement than web users but I believed we could do better by making the experience more discoverable and easier to use.

-Research had identified that since filtering and searching happened on separate pages some users would set filters and then forget what they had set back on the map results.
+Research had identified that since filtering and searching happened on separate pages, some users would set filters and then forget what they had set back in the results page.
 This would sometimes lead to confusion and a perception that Zillow had less listings than competitors.
-While I knew it was a business goal to increase filtering rates, I also wanted to make sure we addressed this usability concern as well.
+While I knew it was a business goal to increase filtering rates, I also wanted to make sure we addressed this usability concern.

 Following a similar methodology to tab navigation, I reviewed analytic data and created designs that pulled our top four most used filters into a scrolling bar below the search box.
-We came to call this pattern filter pills.
-When a user tapped on one of the pills a panel animated down and exposed the single filter control from the full screen filter panel.
+When a user tapped on one of the filter pills, a panel animated down and exposed the single filter control.
 Once a filter was set, the pill would reflect the selection so users would be able to quickly scan and understand what filters were influencing their search results.

 After validating with users via a prototype, designs were finalized and an A/B test was run.
 Results showed the number of users with any filter set more than doubled and the amount of filters a user set during a session increased by double digits.
 This pattern was considered a big win and has become a standard pattern for our shopping teams heading into 2018.